smitesh-sutaria/edge-desktop-virtualization/tiber/tiber_mf_setup.md

     DP-4 disconnected (normal left inverted right x axis y axis)
     ```

-## 3.3 Setup XDOTOOL in a container to scale applications to full-screen
+## 3.3 Setup Openbox Window Manager in a container to scale applications to full-screen
 > [!Note]
 > This is needed if VM doesn't scale to full-screen after launching
+> Perform this step before starting VM

 ### 3.3.1 Install Docker in MF image:
 ```sh